Wyliemaster/forlorn-Docs/Concept-Art/README.md

 # Concept Art

+Thanks to the [Wayback Machine](http://web.archive.org/web/20140406001601/http://gameawards.se:80/competition_entries/714), We have been able to preserve some concept art for Forlorn

 ## App Icon

 In the context section for `Character Evoltion`, A thumbnail of the character is shown in the context section.
 It is believed that this is the App Icon for Forlorn